 Small batches made fresh should pose little, if any, concern.
 Powdered pectin (Pomona’s Universal Pectin) is made from citrus fruit peel and contains no preservatives or additives and therefore should eliminate any worry.

-The video we have provided will give you details on how to prepare the purple pectin remedy as well as the grape juice, apple juice and apple cider vinegar formula.
-We would love to find out whether either of these approaches helps you, so please share your thoughts below.
+We would love to find out whether either of these approaches helps you, so please share your thoughts below in the comment section.